 This is counter-intuitive.
 Suppressive avoidance is what the mind knows how to do.
 A

 highly religious young man struggling with pornography viewing is likely to criticize himself horribly, and then try to eliminate the urge and suppress all thoughts about it.
 It almost looks as though that is the moral thing to do, but instead this

 research suggests that it is a route toward more struggle, more suffering, and ironically toward more obsessive viewing.

 The study, which appears in the September issue of Behavioral Therapy , reports that the outcome was successful:

-sessions of ACT for problematic pornography viewing.
+1.5-hour sessions of ACT for problematic pornography viewing.
 The effects of the intervention were assessed in a multiple-baseline-across-participants design with time viewing pornography as the dependent variable.
 Treatment resulted in an 85 percent

 Milton Diamond, a professor of anatomy and reproductive biology at the University of Hawaii at Manoa, has authored a study titled Pornography, Public Acceptance and Sex Related Crime: A Review.